• Home

 she/her

-Leah Mordehai is co-chair of the Youth Council at the League of Women Voters of San Francisco (LWVSF), where she co-leads and coordinates youth-focused initiatives that increase civic engagement.
+Leah Mordehai is co-chair of the Youth Council at the League of Women Voters of San Francisco, where she co-leads and coordinates youth-focused initiatives that increase civic engagement.
 Her work includes voter education, the District Voices podcast, youth voter registration drives, and ensuring young voices are represented in League programs.
 She also attends LWVSF board meetings to stay connected with the chapter’s broader work.

 In her first role with LWVSF, Leah wants to bridge the gap between young people and civic life–making local government more accessible and ensuring youth perspectives are part of conversations on voting rights, policy, and community change.
-As San Francisco’s District One Youth Commissioner and an intern for Assemblymember Catherine Stefani, Leah supports the League’s outreach and advocacy goals while drawing on her background in youth leadership, policy research, and community organizing to inspire young audiences to become lifelong civic participants.
+As San Francisco’s District 1 Youth Commissioner and an intern for Assemblymember Catherine Stefani, Leah supports the League’s outreach and advocacy goals while drawing on her background in youth leadership, policy research, and community organizing to inspire young audiences to become lifelong civic participants.

 Leah is also the founder of Slavic Voice, a youth-led media platform amplifying Slavic perspectives, and serves as Vice President of the Junior Economic Club of San Francisco, a financial literacy program for underserved communities.
 These roles have strengthened her skills in advocacy, collaboration, and program development.